smithc6136/python-challenge/README.md

 * The percentage of votes each candidate won
 * The total number of votes each candidate won
 * The winner of the election based on popular vote.

+In addition, your final script should both print the analysis to the terminal and export a text file with the results.